otrv4/otrv4/architecture-decisions/0010-modes.md

 In order to be an alternative to current messaging applications and to be compatible with OTRv3, OTRv4 protocol must define two modes that can be
-implemented: a only OTRv4 mode and a OTRv3-compatible OTRv4.
-These are the two modes enforced by the protocol, but, it must be taken into account, that OTRv4 can also be implemented in other modes.
+implemented: a only OTRv4 mode and a OTRv3-compatible mode.
+These are the two modes enforced by the protocol, but, it must be taken into account, that OTRv4 can and may be also implemented in other modes.

 ### Decision